Hyacinth Macaw / Blue Macaw Facts

 The Blue Macaw Has One of the Strongest Beaks

 Its beak duts steel!
 Ok, this might be a little exaggerated, but when a blue macaw cuts a nut in two, the edges are as clean as if the bird had used a steel blade.
 Also, the bite force of the blue macaw is quite impressive: 550 lb (250 kg).
 This is enough to cut a broomstick in half.
 But most of the time the bird prefers macadamia nuts and coconuts instead.

 Blue Macaws Are Gentle

 Blue macaws are known for their patient, gentle, and good-tempered manner.
 They are also called “gentle giants”.

 Blue Macaws Use Tools

-Even though hyacinth macaws are rather tall and heavy, they love to hang on branches with their heads down in order to reach their favorite food.
+Even though blue macaws are rather tall and heavy, they hang on branches with their heads down in order to reach their favorite food.

-The blue macaw belongs to the endangered species.
+The blue macaw is an endangered species.
 It loses more and more of its habitat because many forests are cleared for cattle farming or agriculture.
 Its beautiful plumage is used by locals to manufacture jewelry or sell it to tourists.
 The blue macaw is also a popular pet and therefore often removed from its accustomed environment.
 In Germany, blue macaws can only be kept as pets if you have a special permit.